tadiwah-alt/cloud-banking-api/README.md

 # Cloud Banking API

-A production-style containerized banking backend built with **Docker**, **Docker Compose**, **Flask**, **PostgreSQL**, and **Nginx**.
+A production-style, full-stack banking platform built with **Docker**, **Docker Compose**, **Flask**, **PostgreSQL**, **Nginx**, and a **React/Vite** frontend.

-This project demonstrates how modern backend services communicate inside a Docker network while exposing a secure REST API through a reverse proxy.
+This project demonstrates how modern backend services communicate inside a Docker network while exposing a secure REST API through a reverse proxy — paired with a polished, themed React frontend that consumes that API.
 It implements common banking operations including deposits, withdrawals, account-to-account transfers, and transaction auditing.

 ---

 ## Project Overview

-Cloud Banking API is a multi-container backend application designed to simulate the core functionality of a banking system.
+Cloud Banking API is a multi-container full-stack application designed to simulate the core functionality of a banking system, end to end — from the database up through a real, usable interface.

 The application demonstrates: